 New sentencing guidelines for drugs offences

 As of 1 April 2021, new sentencing guidelines for certain drugs offences will take effect.
 Judges must apply these new guidelines to all cases on or after that date.
 It was decided that the old guidelines needed updating because greater clarity and transparency was required around the sentencing process for drugs offences.
+What is conspiracy to sell drugs?

 What do the new sentencing guidelines for drugs offences say?